-The TAGGS CFDA Information Report provides detailed award information for a single CFDA Program.
+The TAGGS Assistance Listing Report provides detailed award information for a single Assistance Listing.
 The data provided is from FY 2008 or from the start date of data collection through the present.
 For information prior to FY 2008, please use the TAGGS Advanced Search.

-In the top display you will see the name of the CFDA program, agency, assistance type, and any popular name it might use, along with the 5-digit CFDA number.
+In the top display you will see the name of the Assistance Listing, agency, assistance type, and any popular name it might use, along with the 5-digit CFDA number.

-CFDA Programs consisting of Direct Payment Awards may not contain links to additional recipient and award information.
+Assistance Listings consisting of Direct Payment Awards may not contain links to additional recipient and award information.
 Direct Payment data is often collected as aggregated payments to a state to protect the personal information of the assistance recipients.

-Along with the bar chart broken up by Issue Date or Funding Fiscal Year, there is also a table below that groups by Issue Date or Funding Fiscal Year and shows the recipient name, state, award number, award title and amount from each award action.
-The table is exportable to either Excel XLSX, PDF, RTF, and Excel CSV.
+Along with the bar chart broken up by Issue Date or Funding Fiscal Year, there is also an exportable table below that groups by Issue Date or Funding Fiscal Year and shows the recipient name, state, award number, award title and amount from each award action.

 By using the radio buttons, you may view data by the Issue Date Fiscal Year of by Funding Fiscal Year.
 In most cases, the Issue Date and Funding Fiscal Years coincide, although in some cases, delays in issuing an award and award close outs will cause the Issue Date of an award to be outside the of the Funding Fiscal Year.

-Objectives: To fund a wide range of discretionary activities for the purpose of: (1) providing resource information, training and technical assistance to improve the capacity of individuals, organizations, government entities, and communities to prevent family violence, domestic violence, and dating violence and to provide effective intervention services; (2) improving the design, delivery, and coordination of services to address family violence, domestic violence and dating violence; (3) gathering information on the incidence and prevalence of family violence, domestic violence and dating violence; and (4) increasing knowledge and understanding of the issues through research, demonstration, and evaluation projects.
+Objectives: The purpose of this program is to fund a wide range of discretionary activities for the purpose of: (1) providing resource information, training and technical assistance to improve the capacity of individuals, organizations, government entities, and communities to prevent family violence, domestic violence, and dating violence and to provide effective intervention services; (2) improving the design, delivery, and coordination of services to address family violence, domestic violence and dating violence; (3) gathering information on the incidence and prevalence of family violence, domestic violence and dating violence; and (4) increasing knowledge and understanding of the issues through research, demonstration, and evaluation projects.
 Specific sections in the Act authorize funding for such discretionary projects as a National Resource Center on Domestic Violence; a National Indian Resource Center Addressing Domestic Violence and Safety for Indian Women; Special Issue Resource Centers including Culturally-Specific Issue Resource Centers; State Resource Centers to Reduce Tribal Disparities; Specialized Services for Abused Parents and Their Children; and a National Domestic Violence Hotline.